Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Base Class

-Any class that doesn’t inherit from another class is known as a base class.
+The class whose members are inherited to create another class is known as a base class.
+Base class is also known as parent class or super class.